 - Mix the eggs, milk, cinnamon and vanilla essence into a shallow bowl.

 - Dip and soak each piece of bread into the mixture, flipping it over to make sure that it is well saturated.
+Give it enough time to ensure that the mixture has gone all the way through and not just coated the outsides (which will create dry/boring French toast inners).

 - Fry each piece of bread in a medium to hot pan with butter to ensure it doesn’t stick.